pjgeutjens/www-leanfield-io/content/post/building-an-azure-cognitive-search-results-page-in-vue.js-part-i.md

 VUE_APP_SEARCHKEY=<your index query key>
 ```

 We're naming the variables to start with VUE_APP in order to have them statically embedded later on in our app's client bundle (this by the way is another reason for using a read-only query key).
-For more details on this topic, check out [this][vue-modes-environments] page in the Vue docs.
+For more details on this topic, check out [this](https://cli.vuejs.org/guide/mode-and-env.html "Vue Modes and Environment variables") page in the Vue docs.

 If, like me, you prefer to keep these environment settings out of your git repo, naming the file `.env.local` will automatically exclude it from your commits.